joshukraine/ofreport.com/content/articles/2024-06-13-a-miracle-for-mom.md

 ## In His Hands

 The fight is not over.
-We are well aware that the cancer is still in her body, but we are now even more aware that the Great Physician still lives, still loves, and still works miracles.
+We are well aware that the cancer is still in Mom’s body, but we are now even more aware that the Great Physician still lives, still loves, and still works miracles.